 Jobs that become inefficient due to lack of stability or breakout force

-Once work begins, the limits of an undersized excavator become obvious — usually after time has already been lost.
+Once work begins, the limits of an undersized excavator become obvious, along with the costs.

 What Actually Determines Excavator Size?